UdaikaranSingh/recordLinkage/proposal/finalProjectProposal.md

 The next dataset will be a fake generated dataset.
 We will be constructing this dataset by creating or taking a dataset with strong keys and breaking down the strong keys into different attributes with added noise.
 Hence, this dataset should help us understand if our model is able to make accurate edge predictions by comparing the strong key dataset with the result of our model on the fake-generated dataset.

 We will use feature representations with heterogeneous information networks, as we did with malware.
 As explained above, we will be creating graphs with differing node types and connecting them based on relationships we define.
-The labels on the data were primarily generated by matching phonetic equality of names; since we cannot extend on this, we can instead find an equivalent by analysing the text in names.
+The labels on the data were primarily generated by matching phonetic equality of names; since we cannot extend on this, we can instead find an equivalent by analyzing the text in names.
 This can be further improved on by connecting relationships between name and the other attributes of the data set.
 After defining our graphs, we will feed them into a classifier - for this, we can use Naive Bayes, logistic regression, SVM, etc. Our baseline model will be a Naive Bayes Model.
 To evaluate our model, we will use a variety of metrics.
 Looking at the record pairs, we can see that this is an imbalanced binary classification task - because of this, we will be using metrics such as BCR and F-score to better gauge our model's performance.

 ### Project Output